Badly Drawn Boy

 Damon Michael Gough (born 2 October 1969), known by the stage name Badly Drawn Boy, is an English indie singer-songwriter and multi-instrumentalist.

-Gough chose his stage name from a character in the show Sam and his Magic Ball, which he saw on TV at a party in Trafford, Greater Manchester, in 1995.
+Gough chose his stage name from a character in the show The Magic Ball, which he saw on TV at a party in Trafford, Greater Manchester, in 1995.
 Before he thought of using this name he made some business cards, each one unique, with a printed picture of a drawing by his nephew and a small collage by Gough.

-A chance meeting with Andy Votel at the Generation X bar in Manchester, where Gough's friends Scott Abraham and Damon Hayhurst were contributing to an exhibition by the Space Monkey Clothing Company and Votel was DJing, led to the foundation of Twisted Nerve Records.
+At the Generation X bar in Manchester, Gough met Andy Votel, who was DJing that night.
+Gough was there to attend friends Scott Abraham and Damon Hayhurst's contributions to an exhibition by the Space Monkey Clothing Company.
+The chance meeting led to the foundation of Twisted Nerve Records.

+Gough is known for wearing beanie hats in public appearances, which started early in his career, when he was doing a lot of gigs, and also if his hair wasn't looking too good.

 In 2002, Q magazine named Badly Drawn Boy in their list of the "50 Bands to See Before You Die", although this was as part of a sub-list of "5 Bands That Could Go Either Way" on account of Gough's tendency to talk and tell stories for extended periods in concert rather than play songs.

 History

 Early years

 Gough, though born in Dunstable, Bedfordshire, grew up in the Breightmet area of Bolton, Greater Manchester, England.
 He cites Bruce Springsteen as his music hero.
-His recording career began in September 1997 with the five track vinyl release "EP1".
+His recording career began in September 1997 with the five track vinyl release EP1.
 This was distributed among friends and family members.

-In April 1998, Gough released his second EP, "EP2".
+In April 1998, Gough released his second EP, EP2.
 This had one track less than its predecessor but twice as many copies were pressed.
 The highlight track, "I Love You All", was later transferred to a music box which was released alongside the EP.
 The box plays eleven seconds of the song and is considered much rarer than the record itself due to its limited production.

-Gough's third EP, "EP3", was released in November 1998 on both CD and vinyl formats, and was the first release in what became a long-term partnership with XL Recordings.
+Gough's third EP, EP3, was released in November 1998 on both CD and vinyl formats, and was the first release in what became a long-term partnership with XL Recordings.
 In the same year he collaborated with Unkle for their first album Psyence Fiction.
 "Road Movie" was released as a live recording with the band Doves.
-The B-side to the single was another track from the EP, My Friend Cubilas.
+The B-side to the single was another track from the EP, "My Friend Cubilas".
 Music videos were recorded for both tracks.